Crunch-io/scrunch/docs/order.md

 elements within it.
 Target elements are removed from the group and moved to the **root** group (at the end).

-The only argument is the list of `elements` to remove from the new group.
-Each of these elements can be either the `alias` of a variable or the `name` of a sub-group (**within the group**).
-If a single element (string) is provided then it is automatically converted to a one-element list.
+The only argument, named `elements`, is the list of _element references_ to remove from the group.
+Passing a single _element reference_ (`string`) is also supported.
 Examples:

 ```python
 ds.order['Account'].remove('registration_time')